advanced-computer-lab/Boojoo/README.md

 <!-- ROUTES -->
 ## Routes

-This Server Section is running on index.js File All the Depndencies are on package.json and package-lock.json(in src for backend) and There's two More Package.json and package-lock.json in Src>Client>Src (for FrontEnd) There is 4 Model Schemas mongo ones (Admin,User,Flight,Reservation) .With,2 Routes backend ones one for Functioning the users Stories(Users.js) and the other one For functioning Flights Stories(Flights.js)all The routers are in the Routes section every Router has a Comment
+The Server Section is running on index.js File All the Depndencies are on package.json and package-lock.json(in src for backend) and There's two More Package.json and package-lock.json in Src>Client>Src (for FrontEnd) There is 4 Model Schemas mongo ones (Admin,User,Flight,Reservation) .With,2 Routes backend ones one for Functioning the users Stories(Users.js) and the other one For functioning Flights Stories(Flights.js)all The routers are in the Routes section every Router has a Comment